markuryy/R-Pilot/README.md

    bun run dev
    ```

-3. Open the authentication link with the token shown in the terminal (starts with http://localhost:3000).
+3. Open the authentication link shown in the terminal (starts with http://localhost:3000).
+   - The link includes a token that's valid for your session
+   - You can share this link with others to give them access
+   - The token persists in your browser for future sessions

 ## Manual Installation